Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Running Example and TaDA Overview

 \subsection{TaDA Proof Outline}

 Lines 6--22 of the proof outline in \figref{lock_tada_proof_outline} show the main proof steps; \figref{simplified_tada_key_rules} shows simplified versions of the applied key TaDA rules. \MakeAtomic establishes an atomic triple by checking that a block of code is atomic \wrt a shared region abstraction (hence the change from non-atomic premise triple, written with curly braces, to an atomic conclusion triple). \UpdateRegion identifies the linearization point inside this code block.

-\MakeAtomic requires that the \term{atomicity context}, a set $\atctx$ of \term{pending updates}, of the premise triple includes any region updates performed by the statement of the triple.
+Rule \MakeAtomic requires that the \term{atomicity context}, a set $\atctx$ of \term{pending updates}, of the premise triple includes any region updates performed by the statement of the triple (there can be at most one such update per region).
 In the proof outline, this requirement is reflected on \lineref*{8}, which shows the intended update of the lock's state: $r: s \in \trans*{\{0,1\}}{1}$ (following TaDA publications, we omitted the tail of the atomicity context from the outline). \MakeAtomic checks that the update is allowed by the region's transition system with the available guards (the rule's second premise in \figref{simplified_tada_key_rules}), but the check is omitted from the proof outline.
 Then \MakeAtomic temporarily exchanges the corresponding guard $\guard[G]$ for the \term{diamond tracking resource} $\trackres<D>$ (\lineref*{9}), which serves as evidence that the intended update was not yet performed.

 Inside the loop, an application of \UpdateRegion identifies the CAS (\lineref*{14}) as the linearization point.
 The rule requires the diamond resource in its precondition (\lineref*{11}), modifies the shared region (\linerange*{12--16}), and case-splits in its postcondition: if the update failed (\lineref*{19}) then the diamond is kept for the next attempt; otherwise (\lineref*{18}), the diamond is exchanged for the \term{witness tracking resource} $\trackres(0,1)$, which indicates that the region was updated from abstract state 0 to 1.
-Afterwards, at the end of \MakeAtomic (\lines*{21--22}), the witness resource is consumed and the desired abstractly atomic postcondition is established, stating that the shared region was updated from 0 to 1 at the linearization point.
+At the end of \MakeAtomic (\lines*{21--22}), the witness resource is consumed and the desired abstractly atomic postcondition is established, stating that the shared region was updated from 0 to 1 at the linearization point.